mozilla/data-docs/tools/alerts.md

     subtraction of a population of values.
 For instance, we could suddenly stop sending 0 values which would shift the graph to the right.
-This could be a good thing (we're not handling useless things anymore) a bad thing (something broke and we're no longer measuring the same thing we used to measure) or indifferent)
+This could be a good thing (we're not handling useless things any longer) a bad thing (something broke and we're no longer measuring the same thing we used to measure) or indifferent)

 4\.
 If you still don't have a cause

 -   Use DXR or searchfox to find where the probe is accumulated.
 -   Click "Log" in that view.
--   Are there any changesets in the resultant hg.mo list that ended up in the build we received the Alert for?
+-   Are there any changesets in the resultant `hg.mo` list that ended up in the build we received the Alert for?

 5\.
-If you \_still\_ don't know what's going on
+If you _still_ don't know what's going on

 -   find a domain expert on IRC and bother them to help you out.
 Domain knowledge is awesome.

-From pursuing these steps or substeps you should now have two things: a bug that likely caused the alert, and an idea of what the alert is about.
+From pursuing these steps or sub-steps you should now have two things: a bug that likely caused the alert, and an idea of what the alert is about.